Saltibarsciai/meteo-api-consumer/README.md

-# Restful API made with laravel
+## Restful API made with laravel

-This service returns product recommendations depending on current weather at chosen Lithuanian city.
+This API returns product recommendations based on weather
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.